Overview of some accessories for your scope

 Battery and AC adapter

-If you observe in your garden at a few meters from your home you will find the AC Adapter 12V/120V or 12V/220V also very useful.
-Scopetronix sells a small adapter ($25) at half the price of the manufacturer one.
-It also sells a portable power station (12V at 7A at $69.95 and a 12V at 4.5A version at $50), but also power cords to connect to standard cigarette lighter socket ($12.95) and much more.
+If you observe in your garden at a few meters from your home, you will find the AC Adapter 12V/120V or 12V/220V also very useful.
+Several dealers provide theses accessories as well as power cords to connect to standard cigarette lighter.
 Note that the DC/AC inverter from Radio Shack is another possibility but this accessory is quite expensive.

 Dew Remover and Dewcap

-The best solution in to invest in an electrical dew remover, a small flexible heater (resistance) working on battery that warms your lenses during your session.
-Kendrick Astro Equipments sells many models suited for small and larger scopes and accessories from eyepieces to laptops ($158 with controller, lens and eyepiece heaters).
-Scopetronix sells also Dew clips for NexStar's ($69.95 for N5) and Dew coils for eyepieces ($30).
+The best solution is to invest in an electrical dew remover, a small flexible heater (resistance) working on battery that warms your lenses during your session.
+Many models exists adapted to small or larger scopes.
+They are available to most dealers.

 Kendrick's Dew removers protecting optics of a refractor